Gaia GPS

 Get the Right Maps in Gaia GPS

-• Public Lands Overlay – A shaded map meant to overlay on any base map.
-The important color you’re looking for here is green, which means public land.
+• Public Land (US): A shaded map meant to overlay on any basemap.
+The important color you’re looking for here is green, which means US Forest Service.

-• Map Layering Capabilities – A Premium Membership allows you to layer maps together.
-This feature is key so that you can layer Public Lands with USFS maps for the ultimate campsite search experience.
+A Premium Membership allows you access to these maps and the ability to layer maps together.
+This feature is key so that you can layer Public Land with USFS maps for the ultimate free campsite search experience.

 Using the Maps to Find Free Camping Spots

-Below you can see an example layered map in Chequamegon-Nicolet National Forest in Northern Wisconsin.
-It shows layered maps with USFS Classic with Gaia Topo, Public Lands, and Motor Vehicle Use Maps.
+Below you can see an example of a layered map in Chequamegon-Nicolet National Forest in Northern Wisconsin.
+It shows layered maps using Gaia Topo, USFS Classic, Public Land (US), and MVUM (USFS).

 How to Find a Dispersed Camping Spot